durul/wwdc2018/README.md

 - UserNotifications - new APIs for handling notifications
   * threadIdentifier.
 We use for creating own custom group notifications.
 If you do not set it, you see under the default group.
     * `threadIdentifier = nil`
+  * summaryArgument.
+We can collect notifications under the same collect name.
+    * `summaryArgument = nil`
+  * summaryArgumentCount expresses the number of items that summary argument counts for in the summary.
+    * `summaryArgumentCount = 3`
   * Notification Content Extension
     * `notificationActions` : We can access notificationActions as well as dynamically anywhere
     * Allows to UserInteraction touches notifications Image